soumukhe/aciCloudABC-FreeRadius/README.md

-# Meant for use for ACI Cloud Bootcamp
+# Meant for use for ACI Cloud Bootcamp (freeradius docker-compose on Azure VM)

-  authorize file is in ~/aciCloudABC-FreeRadius//raddb/mods-config/files
+  authorize file is in ~/aciCloudABC-FreeRadius/raddb/mods-config/files

  radius secret for this setup is:     sharedSecret    # defined in /etc/raddb/clients.conf <br>
  use radcrypt utilitiy for encrypting passwords:     radcrypt admin123       in this instance, I got fMB90CRSHkyQU <br>